sandro/specjour/README.markdown

 Each worker will attempt to clear its database tables before running any specs via `DELETE FROM <table_name>;`.
 Additionally, test databases will be created if they don't exist (i.e. `CREATE DATABASE blog_test8` for the 8th worker) and will load your schema when it has fallen behind.

+## Only listen to supported projects
+By default, a manager will listen to all projects trying to distribute specs over the network.
+Sometimes you'll only want a manager to respond to one specific spec suite.
+You can accomplish this with the `--projects` flags.

+    $ specjour --projects bizconf # only run specs for the bizconf project

+You could also listen to multiple projects:

+    $ specjour --projects bizconf,workbeast # only run specs for the bizconf and workbeast projects

 ## Note on Patches/Pull Requests

 * Fork the project.